IGO shares shed 66% in 14 months – will they bounce back or are you catching a falling knife?

 So why have IGO shares gone down?

 The answer here is also simple.
 Because the battery metals market has undergone a significant correction.
-Although this has not yet been shown in IGO’s results, it won’t be long before it will be.
+This showed in IGO’s FY24 results.

 The nickel and lithium bear markets are key

 Let’s look at nickel specifically.
 12 months ago, the benchmark price for nickel on the London Metals Exchange (LME) was US$30,000 per tonne.
-Now it is barely above US$16,000 per tonne.
+Now it is barely above US$16,000 per tonne and it has been that way for several months.
 There is a general oversupply of nickel in the world as EV sales are weaker than expected.
 Also hurting matters was rapid growth from nickel producers in Indonesia, many of which are backed by Beijing.
 Indonesia has more than half the world’s production and it could have 66% by 2032 if forecasts from Benchmark Minerals turn out right.
 As noted above, IGO has recorded a ~$900m impairment against Western Areas and now may have to write-off that entire amount.
 The Cosmos project has been completely shelved in light of the costs.
 As for Nova – what’ll happen to it is anyone’s guess.

-Turning to lithium and spodumene prices fetched US$850 per tonne in January 2024, down from US$6,400 per tonne a year ago.
+Turning to lithium and spodumene prices fetched consistently below US$1,000 per tonne for more than 18 months.
+According to S&P, prices were US$730 per tonne last week, down from US$8000 per tonne at the end of 2022.
 Ouch.
-So as goes without saying, it means that lithium production is a lot less profitable, maybe not even viable for some companies.
+So as it goes without saying, it means that lithium production is a lot less profitable, maybe not even viable for some companies.
+Other concerns include that certain Australian miners, such as IGO, may not be able to access US government subsidies due to joint-Chinese ownership of its projects.
+This makes it all the more critical for projects to be low-cost.

 Other problems

 Investors are also remembering that IGO is only in Greenbushes as a minority JV-partner.
-It has to pay royalties on the agreed mechanism when other industry players not in JVs do not, has no marketing rights and is at the mercy of Tianqi’s discretion as to whether or not it gets dividends – a fact highlighted when IGO didn’t even get a dividend for the December quarter.
+It has to pay royalties on the agreed mechanism when other industry players not in JVs do not, has no marketing rights and is at the mercy of Tianqi’s discretion as to whether or not it gets dividends – a fact highlighted when IGO didn’t even get a dividend for the December quarter of 2023.
 It is essentially a passenger.
+A passenger on the train that is the best hard rock lithium project in the world…but it is a passenger nonetheless.

 But hey, the company will bounce back when lithium prices do, right?